Perfect Score in MCAT

 What Is a Perfect MCAT Score for Admission in Top Med Schools

 MCAT is an examination designed to test your basic knowledge of Chemistry, Physics and Biology.
 Since, it is an examination you will definitely receive a score!
-A good MCAT score is essential if you wish to study in a good medical school.
-However, achieving a MCAT perfect score is very difficult.
+A good score in this test is essential if you wish to study in a good medical school.
+However, achieving a perfect MCAT score is very difficult.
 But, since it is a standardized examination it is only natural that someone will score highest and someone the lowest.
-But, instead of trying to get a MCAT perfect score, you should try to know the score requirements of the medical schools you wish to apply in.
-Thus, you should know how to interpret your MCAT score.
+But, instead of trying to get a perfect score, you should try to know the score requirements of the medical schools you wish to apply in.
+Thus, you should know how to interpret your score.
 The method of interpretation of your MCAT score is discussed in the following section.

 How is MCAT Scored

-As you start preparing for MCAT you will come to know about the scoring process for MCAT.
-The MCAT is scored in the following manner:
+As you start preparing for MCAT you will come to know about the scoring process for the test.
+The test is scored in the following manner:

 - In the Biological Sciences section the minimum marks you can get is 1 and the maximum is 15